cilia-ford/ROS1-DEV/README.md

 - ~~DROPPED : EP09 use a mock package to have the dev dependencies and once its been to prod , we can do something like colcon_ignore inside the dir. :: EVERYTHING FOR DEVELOPMENT WILL BE IN DEVCONTAINER~~

-- EP10 need a add an additional file that will be sourced in post-scripts(one time sourceable or put in bashrc upto the user but need to provide provisions) which is for the particular project.
+- ~~DROPPED : EP10 need a add an additional file that will be sourced in post-scripts(one time sourceable or put in bashrc upto the user but need to provide provisions) which is for the particular project. :: DROPPING IN MERCY OF CONFIGURED TASKS~~

 - EP22 add templating from rtworking group into tasks
 - EP12 need to use the rosteamworkspace folder structure for development